JustinAngara/JustinAngara/README.md

 Software Developer | Double major in Computer Science and Economics Student @ University of Wisconsin-Madison
 -------------------

-I've been coding since I was 13 (2019) with Java and self-studied for a year.
+I've been coding since I was 13 (2019) with Java and self-studied for 2 years.
 I took AP Computer Science my Sophomore year and got a 5 on the AP Exam.
+This was the first time I have recieved formal instruction.

 ### Present (University of Wisconsin-Madison)
 Now I work at a different startup, AI & Prototyping Engineer, contracting for a telecom industry client, am still working on coding projects, and currently exploring different avenues.